Notarization of Documents

 - authorities and notaries authorized to provide official notarization in the respective country

-In no case will we accept notarizations from private individuals, lawyers, a priest's office, banks or the AStA (student union executive committee)!
+In no case will we accept notarizations from private individuals, lawyers, a priest's office, banks, health insurance companies or the AStA (student union executive committee)!

 Which qualities must an official notarization have?